sts10/sts10.github.io/_posts/2023-01-11-playing-with-binary-fuse-filters.markdown

 sys	0m47.862s
 ```

-As you can see, the binary fuse implementation above took about twice as long as the straight-forward, check-them-all method currently in use on the main branch of the project.
+As you can see, none of these tweaks get the binary fuse implementation better than twice as long as the straight-forward, check-them-all method currently in use on the main branch of the project.
 This held even when I varied the chunk size a bit in either direction.

+---

 At this point I'm not sure why this method is so much slower.
 Obviously if we get any "maybe"s in a given chunk, we've got to iterate through every line in the chunk again to do the "thorough" check.
 But the test database doesn't have that many breached passwords in it -- the majority of chunks should have `are_there_maybes_in_this_chunk == false`, and thus give us that promised speed-up.